KaustubhCode/image-proc/README.md

 - Use `./bin/main -h` for help on different instructions.
 Example:-
   > $ ./bin/main conv_mult_with_pad matrix1.txt 6 matrix2.txt 3 1 pthread
 - Use `./bin/main [operator name] -h` to get help on the particular operation.
+- For checking how many thread should be use, type `lscpu` in `bash`.
+Multiply number of threads/core * cores/socket * socket to get required number of threads.
+Change `MAX_THREAD` at the top of `imgOp.cpp` to the same.
 - For generating matrices, use
   ``` $ ./bin/matgen ```
 - For evaluating generated matrices in 'data' folder use: